 - If you would like students to see the Similarity Report, be able to correct errors, and resubmit before the due date, make sure the Submission Attempts setting is set to more than one Show report to students is set to “Immediately” (Note that it’s not always immediately as it can take a few minutes to process.
 How long depends on the size of the paper and how busy their system is.)

 - Save and publish the assignment.

-If you would like to see the Similarity Report on a particular submission but did not have Turnitin enabled on the assignment, you can submit the paper in Student View and see the report without requiring the student to resubmit.
-There are a couple of ways to do this.
-You can either use an existing Canvas assignment or creating a generic assignment in a practice course.
+If you would like to see the Similarity Report on a particular submission that did not have Turnitin enabled on the assignment, you can submit the paper yourself in Student View to any Turnitin-enabled assignment.
+If you rarely need to check a single paper, using an existing assignment is the easiest.

-If you use either of these methods, make sure to remove any past “Available Until” date set on the assignment.
-You will not be able to submit a paper in Student View if the Available Until date has passed.
+If you use either of these methods, make sure to check for an “Available Until” date on the assignment.
+You won’t be able to submit a paper in Student View if the Available Until date has passed.
 If your assignment has an Available Until date, you’ll need to remove the date, submit the paper in Student View, and then re-add the Available Until date.

 Checking a single paper in Student View

-Once you have an assignment set up, to check an individual paper:
+Once you have a Turnitin assignment set up, to check an individual paper:

 - Go to the assignment and click the Student View button at the top right of the page.
 (Don’t click the edit button.
-You will not see the Student View button when editing the assignment.)
+You won’t see the Student View button when editing the assignment.)

 - Submit the paper.

 - Click the “Exit Student View” button at the bottom right of the page in the pink bar.

-- Click on the Speedgrader button, navigate to Test Student at the bottom of the student list dropdown, and check for the Similarity Report.
+- Click on the Speedgrader button on the assignment, navigate to Test Student at the bottom of the student list dropdown, and check for the Similarity Report.